 Looking to offer a customized video experience for your employees?
-Streaming Manager for Enterprise offers an internal facing enterprise video portal.
+IBM’s enterprise video platform offers an internal facing enterprise video portal.
 This portal is secured, allowing companies to limit access to intended viewers.
 This audience can be a mix of employees, contractors and other stakeholders.

 Learn what IBM Watson Media has recently improved and what portal features are available to customize for your end user experience.
 This includes ways to brand the portal with cover images and also a feature video tool that allows enterprises to highlight selected material.